 By Matthew Ward

-(Additional reporting and writing by Molly O'Toole in Washington.
-Editing by Ellen Wulfhorst and Peter Bohan)
+(Additional reporting by Molly O'Toole in Washington; Writing by David Bailey.
+Editing by Peter Bohan)